 Following the technique class and solos, auditioning students and family members will gather in Hartwell Theater for an information session with the department of dance faculty, students, and an Admissions representative.
 There they will receive information about the department, different degree options, and have an opportunity to ask questions.

-Notification letters will be mailed within two weeks after the audition.
+Notification emails will be sent within two weeks after the audition to the email address provided on the application.
 Dancers not accepted to the dance program are permitted to re-audition in another academic year after completion of additional study.
 Several dance classes are scheduled each semester for non-majors in ballet, modern, African, tap, and other styles.

-If your completed audition application is received by the Department of Dance two weeks before the scheduled audition, we will mail you a complimentary parking hang tag, maps and travel directions with an audition confirmation letter.
-If your application is received too late to send a hang tag, permits can be purchased at Office of Parking Services for $5/day.
+Parking permits can be purchased at the Office of Parking Services for $5/day.
 Parking Services is located in the Raye H. Conrad Welcome Center at the corner of New Campus Drive and Commencement Drive.
-Their hours are Monday–Friday, 7:30 am – 5 pm.
+Their hours are Monday-Friday, 7:45-3:30 pm.
 On street parking may also be available on College Street or Monroe Avenue in front of Hartwell Hall.

 Where Can I Stay Overnight?